-Beetlejuice 2 was officially confirmed in February 2022, with Brad Pitt‘s Plan B Entertainment producing alongside Warner Bros, and at least two major stars returning.
-From the release date, to the cast and crew, HollywoodLife has rounded up everything to know about the highly-anticipated sequel.
+Beetlejuice 2 was officially confirmed in February 2022, per Deadline, with Brad Pitt‘s Plan B Entertainment producing alongside Warner Bros.
+From the release date to the cast and crew, HollywoodLife has rounded up everything to know about the highly-anticipated sequel.

 ‘Beetlejuice 2’ Cast & Crew

 The original Beetlejuice stars Catherine O’Hara and Jeffrey Jones as Delia and Charles Deetz, who move into the Maitland’s old house and become terrorized by Betelgeuse.
 Winona Ryder plays their goth teenage daughter, Lydia Deetz, who becomes friends with the friendly Maitland ghosts.

 So far, Michael Keaton, Winona, Geena, and Catherine are the cast members who are set to return for Beetlejuice 2.
 The film wouldn’t be possible without Betelgeuse himself, so thank goodness Michael’s coming back!

 “Beetlejuice is the most f***in’ fun you can have working.
 It’s so fun, it’s so great.
 And you know what it is?
 We’re doing it exactly like we did the first movie,” Michael told Empire.